Home » Articles » Out and About » Family Walks » Have you been on a Mount Sugarloaf walk?

 Summit Lookout

-From the car park, you can follow the linear track which takes you up a steep hill to a set of steep steps.
+You can follow the linear track which takes you up a steep hill to a set of steep steps from the car park.
 This is not suitable for wheelchairs or prams.
-Once you get to the top you’ll enjoy the amazing views overlooking Lake Macquarie and right into Newcastle as well as the ocean.
+Once you get to the top you’ll enjoy the amazing views overlooking Lake Macquarie and into Newcastle then to the ocean.
 This walk takes about fifteen minutes each way with kids and covers about half a kilometre there and back.
-It won’t be long before the kids find the giant boulders along this walk which they can climb and explore on.
-It’s so gorgeous around here, so don’t rush back down.
+It won’t be long before the kids find the giant boulders along this walk which they can climb and explore.
+This area is gorgeous, so don’t rush back down.

 mount-sugarloaf-walk-gallery4